 Hi.
 My name is Caleb.
-I’m the projects manager for The Hope Venture.
+I was the project manager for The Hope Venture until last August.
 Normally, I write stories without revealing myself as the author, but I just couldn’t do that with this one.
-I feel like this story has a gift to give each of us, and I can’t share it without bringing you into how it has personally been a gift to me.
+I feel like this story has a gift to give each of us, and I can’t share it without bringing you in to how it has personally been a gift to me.

 I think there is a tendency to see the content that The Hope Venture produces (or any non-profit for that matter) as another dose of daily media consumption.
 You know the trends, we’re constantly consuming media.
 We listen to it, read it, watch it, scroll through it.
 We live amidst a seemingly endless barrage of content that we honestly don’t know how to deal with.